“Medical Concern” Aboard International Space Station Compels NASA To Have Crew Return To Earth Early

 Continuing, the release reads, “As NASA reviews Crew-11 return dates, the agency also is working with SpaceX, and its international partners, to review the options available to advance launch opportunities for the Crew-12 mission.”

-Astronauts aboard the International Space Station had a scheduled spacewalk set to occur today.
+Astronauts aboard the International Space Station had a scheduled spacewalk set to occur on Jan.
+8.

 However, that spacewalk was postponed.